Healthy Pregnancy Fruit for Expecting Mothers in Singapore

 Serving Size Guidelines and Daily Recommendations

-According to Singapore’s Health Promotion Board, pregnant women should follow specific serving guidelines.
+According to Singapore’s Health Promotion Board, pregnant women are recommended to consume two to four servings of fruit per day for optimal nutrition.
 One serving equals:

 Seasonal Fruit Guide for Singapore